Reminiscon/Pokemon-Ruthless-Red/README.md

 # Pokemon Ruthless Red

+Version 0.9

+Victory Road is completed, with four levels of differing map types instead of three identical ones.
+Fly retains the same effect, PP, and accuracy it originally had, but its power has been increased from 70 to 85.

 Version 0.8

 Pokemon Mansion is completed.
 Viridian Gym is completed.
 The game is complete up until the penultimate Rival battle, which is right before